-The Australian Government Department of Agriculture provided Plant Health Australia (PHA) with seed funding of $75,000 over two years (2011-12 and 2012-13) to coordinate, monitor and report on implementation of the strategy.
+The department provided Plant Health Australia (PHA) with seed funding of $75,000 over two years (2011-12 and 2012-13) to coordinate, monitor and report on implementation of the strategy.
 PHA established a management committee, comprised of government and industry representatives, to assist with the process.

 In 2013 the department provided the Australian Honey Bee Industry Council (AHBIC) with funding of $73,700 to develop an overarching National Honey bee and Pollination Biosecurity Management Strategy (honey bee biosecurity management strategy).
-The overarching honey bee biosecurity management strategy incorporates the outcomes of varroa continuity strategy and is being implemented through AHBIC’s National Bee Biosecurity Program, the National Bee Pest Surveillance Program and research initiatives such as projects funded through the Rural R&D for Profit program and Hort Innovation’s pollination investment fund.
+This overarching strategy carries on the work of the varroa continuity strategy and is being implemented through AHBIC’s National Bee Biosecurity Program, the National Bee Pest Surveillance Program and research initiatives such as projects funded through the Rural R&D for Profit program and Hort Innovation’s pollination investment fund.